suyunlei/UMS/about/index.md

 We are looking for candidates who meet the following qualifications:

-*   A strong academic background with a Bachelor’s and/or Master’s degree in architecture, urban planning, geographic information science, computer science, urban science, or other related fields, along with solid theoretical knowledge and research capabilities;
+*   A strong academic background with a Bachelor's and/or Master's degree in architecture, urban planning, geographic information science, computer science, urban science, or other related fields, along with solid theoretical knowledge and research capabilities;
 *   Proficiency in programming, with experience in at least one common language such as Python or R, and familiarity with basic machine learning techniques;
 *   Experience with one or more relevant tools/software is preferred, including ArcGIS / QGIS, Python (PyTorch / TensorFlow), SketchUp / Rhino / BIM / Unity;
 *   Prior experience in artificial intelligence is a plus, especially in areas such as Generative AI or Large Language Models (LLMs);